murrego7/Yelp-Reviews-Analysis-and-Recommendation-Engine-for-Restaurants/README.md

 - This function takes a chunk of the original dataset and load it as csv.
 I used two versions, one smaller, in order to execute the code faster.
 YOU NEED TO BE CAREFUL WITH THE max_df, min_df PARAMETERS if your change the size of the dataset.
 The results in the original jupyter notebook correspond to the big version (100000 rows).

--As is not possible to upload really big files in github repositories I will suggest to download the original JSON data, then convert to CSV and then process with the logic function, also there are already CSV versions of Yelp datasets that can be download and then process with the function in logic.py
+- As is not possible to upload really big files in github repositories I will suggest to download the original JSON data, then convert to CSV and then process with the logic.py function.
+Also there are already CSV versions of Yelp datasets that can be downloaded and then process with the function in logic.py